Psychological and Brain Sciences

 PSYC 1220 Psychology and the Law 3 Credits

 Implicit psychological assumptions about human behavior and how it should be controlled form the basis for the legal system, particularly our criminal justice system, from its code to its enforcement.
 This course examines those assumptions in light of current psycho-legal theory and research.
 It covers the treatment of traditional psychiatric populations by the justice system in contrast to that received by non-psychiatric populations; clinical issues such as the insanity defense, predicting dangerousness, the validity of psychiatric examinations and lie detectors; and jury selection, eyewitness testimony, decision-making, sentencing, and parole.
-Previously PY 0122.

-PSYC 1610 Behavioral Neuroscience 3 Credits
+PSYC 1710 General Neuroscience 3 Credits

-PSYC 2110 Child and Adolescent Development 3 Credits
+PSYC 2110 Child Development 3 Credits

 Prerequisite: PSYC 1010.